 How has public perception changed?

-Public perception has evolved from misunderstanding autism as purely psychiatric to recognizing it as a developmental neurotype experienced across a wide spectrum.
-Awareness is increasing, although education and advocacy are still greatly needed.
+Public perception has evolved significantly.
+People once saw autism as purely psychiatric.
+Today, most recognize it as a developmental neurotype across a wide spectrum.
+However, education and advocacy remain greatly needed.

 Are there different autism diagnoses today?

-Today, instead of multiple separate labels, the DSM-5 recognizes Autism Spectrum Disorder (ASD) as an inclusive category that encompasses a wide range of autistic experiences.
+Today, instead of multiple separate labels, the DSM-5 recognizes Autism Spectrum Disorder (ASD) as one inclusive category.
+It covers a wide range of autistic experiences.

 Serving: Portland, Vancouver, Irvington, Alameda, Sabin, Lake Oswego, Camas, Ridgefield, West Linn, Sherwood, Happy Valley, Felida, and Hockinson